 By contrast, only 72 percent of federal offenders whose crime did not involve a firearm were issued prison sentences.
 Between 2002 and 2004, prosecutions for weapons-related crimes jumped from 7,948 to 11,015.

-White collar crimes may sound less serious than violent crimes, but federal prosecutors pursue them aggressively.
+White-collar crimes may sound less serious than violent crimes, but federal prosecutors pursue them aggressively.
 In recent years, investigations involving corporate officers and perpetrators of financial fraud schemes and unlawful business practices have been widely reported in the news.
-Prosecutors charge these individuals under a variety of federal statues, including the RICO Act.
+Prosecutors charge these individuals under a variety of federal statutes, including the RICO Act.